Skip to Main Content

 Can I deposit content on behalf of someone else?

-To deposit content in the Atrium you must be either the creator of the submission, a researcher collaborating with the creator(s), or an individual designated by the creator of the submission.
+To deposit content in the Atrium you must be either the creator of the submission, a researcher collaborating with the creator(s), or an individual given permission by the creator to submit on their behalf.

 If you are depositing content on behalf of your co-authors, you must seek permission from the other authors before submitting the work.